-SoundHound AI's technology represents the evolution of several disruptive breakthroughs in voice-AI and sound recognition developed over the past 16 years.
+SoundHound AI's technology represents the evolution of several disruptive breakthroughs in voice-AI and sound recognition developed over the past 15+ years.
 Using innovative audio and music identification technology, in 2009, our founders launched the SoundHound AI music identification app.
-Since its inception, the app has received over 315 million downloads and continues to be a top-ranked music app today.
+Since its inception, the app has received over 315 million downloads.